720kb/angular-datepicker/README.md

 Here is an example of a [Dark Theme](http://codepen.io/45kb/pen/bjslv) made using custom Css.

-***_Please note that the example may be not updated to the latest angular or module version_
+***_Please note that the example may not be uptodate with the latest angular and/or module version_

 ##Contributing